 Are you suffering from social media overwhelm?
 Perhaps you have fallen for the shiny object syndrome trying to use too many sites?
 Is your love affair with social media turning into the relationship from disasterville?
-You just might be falling for all the social media myths being spit out by those ‘gurus.’
+You just might be falling for all the marketing myths being spit out by those ‘gurus.’

 I don’t want you to think you can’t rock social networks.
 I want you to use social media as a powerful tool for your business.
 Yes, YOU!